N303DG at, Inyokern, CA (August 2018).

 Electro-mechanical structure which was cooled to the quantum ground state, prepared into a quantum squeezed state of motion, and demonstrated quantum non-demolition measurement techniques.

-Keith joined the faculty of Cornell University Department of Physics in April of 2006.
-His research focused on techniques to cool mechanical structures to the quantum ground state (Nature 2010), and various aspects of nanotechnology such as radio-frequency scanning tunneling microscocpy (Nature 2007).
-Keith joined Caltech as an Associate Professor of Applied Physics in January 2009 and constructed an ultra-low temperature laboratory to probe the quantum limits of measurement.
-Together with Prof. Michael Roukes (Caltech), Dr. Pierre Echternach (JPL), and Prof. Matt LaHaye (Syracuse) they have produced the first measurements of a qubit coupled to a mechanical resonator (Nature 2009).
-This system is expected to be very rich and to lead to the formation of a quantum superposition of the mechanical device.
+I joined the faculty of Cornell University Department of Physics in April of 2006.
+My research focused on techniques to cool mechanical structures to the quantum ground state (Nature 2010).
+I left Cornell (too cold! ) and joined Caltech in January 2009 and constructed an ultra-low temperature laboratory to further probe the quantum limits of measurement.
+In collaboration with my first PhD student Prof. Matt LaHaye, and my post doc advisor Prof. Michael Roukes (Caltech), we produced the first measurements of a superconducting qubit coupled to a mechanical resonator (Nature 2009).
+This system is expected to be very rich and to lead to the formation of a quantum superposition of the mechanical device, a method to perform quantum non-demolition measurements of mechanical number states (PRB 2003) and quantum interference fringes of a mechanical element (NATO 2003).

-Currently, the laboratory is focused on utilizing the unique quantum properties of superfluid helium-4.
-We have coupled a gram-scale acoustic resonator of helium to a very low dissipation microwave cavity and have observed acoustic quality factors in excess of 100 million.
-We expect this system to demonstrate the lowest acoustic loss of any material and to find application in the detection of narrow band gravitational wave from pulsars and the exploration of quantum physics at extremely small length scales.
-Furthermore, we are exploring the transport of liquid helium through new 2D nanoporous materials (created by Prof. Ben King at Univ. of Nevada Reno) which is expected to demonstrate the Josephson effect far below the superfluid transistion temperature and be the basis of ultra-sensitive matter-wave interference gyroscopes.
+Currently, I have been attempting to focus my efforts on utilizing the unique quantum properties of superfluid helium-4 to realize quantum devices such as qubits and matter-wave interferometers, and ultra-sensitive detection of forces and accelerations.
+We have coupled a gram-scale acoustic resonator of helium to a very low dissipation superconducting microwave cavity which realized the first superfluid optomechanical system (New J. Phys.
+2014) and have observed extraordinary acoustic quality factors in excess of 100 million (JLTP 2017).
+We expect this system to demonstrate the lowest acoustic loss of any material and to find application in the detection of narrow band gravitational wave from pulsars (New J. Phys.
+2018) and the exploration of quantum physics at extremely small length scales.
+Furthermore, we are exploring the transport of liquid helium through new 2D nanoporous materials (created by Prof. Ben King at Univ. of Nevada Reno) which is expected to demonstrate the Josephson effect far below the superfluid transistion temperature and be the basis of ultra-sensitive matter-wave interference gyroscopes and superfluid quantum information devices.
+Although the opportunities for breakthroughs are clear, it is very challenging to stimulate interest to fund this work (more time for flying!).

-Outside the laboratory, Keith is interested and participates in a broad range of activities where scientists can play an important role.
-Keith is a member of the Young Global Leaders which is a sub-group of the World Economic Forum and participates in the annual meeting at Davos Switzerland (2005, 2007, 2008).
-Keith has lectured at the Museum of Modern Art and participated in a Fred Friendly panel discussion for public television (PBS) on the issue of nanotechnology, privacy, and security.
-He is also active as a consultant for the US government and is deeply interested in issues of national security, foreign affairs, and the future of our nation.
-He is an active member of the Pacific Council on International Policy.
+Outside the laboratory, I am interested and participate in a broad range of activities where scientists can play an important role.
+I was a member of the Young Global Leaders which is a sub-group of the World Economic Forum and has participated in the annual meeting at Davos Switzerland (2005, 2007, 2008).
+I have lectured at the Museum of Modern Art, participated in a Fred Friendly panel discussion for public television (PBS) on the issue of nanotechnology, privacy, and security, and contributed to Entertainment Gathering EG2-2007.

 For some examples of the photographs: